superphy/spfy/docs/source/contributing.rst

 2. Add a enqueuing method to Spfy's code, but then create a new queue and a new docker image, with additional dependencies, which is added to Spfy's docker-compose.yml file.
 3. Setting up your module as a microservice running in its own Docker container, add a worker to handle requests to RQ.

-Currently, we only support option 1.
+Currently, we only have documentation supporting option 1.

 If you wish to integrate your code with Spfy, you'll have to update any dependencies to the underlying Conda-based image the RQ workers depend on.
 You'll also have to include your code in the `/app` directory of this repo, as that is the only directory the current RQ workers contain.
 The intended structure is to create a directory in `/app/modules` for your codebase and a `.py` file above at `/app/modules/newmodule.py`, for example, which contains the method your `Queue.enqueue()` function uses.